-Farmer Scientist: Photosynthesis Experiment
+Farmer Scientist: Photosynthesis and Respiration Experiment

 Have you ever wondered how photosynthesis works?
 Where does the oxygen we breathe come from?
 With this easy experiment we can see how leaves absorb energy, water and carbon dioxide to produce food for themselves (glucose) and oxygen!

 You can watch the video below, click through the Google Slides link for a fun and educational presentation that is great for students at home or in class, view photos from our experiment, and then follow the instructions to try the experiment yourself!

 Google Slides Presentation

 Check out our google slides!
 Feel free to share with your students at home or in class.